abiola814/Livekit-AI-note-taker/README.md

-# LiveKit AI Note Taker
+# AI Note Taker for LiveKit

 An installable Python package that runs a LiveKit agent which listens to room audio, transcribes with Deepgram, and publishes concise meeting notes/summaries using Groq, OpenRouter, or OpenAI-compatible models.